Davethedata/PHBS_Blockchain_2018/README.md

 ### Take credit card transaction as an example:

-For bitcoin and ethereum to compete with more popular systems like visa and paypal, they need to seriously step up their game when it comes to transaction times.
-While paypal manages 193 transactions per second and visa manages 1667 transactions per second, Ethereum does only 20 transactions per second while bitcoin manages a whopping 7 transactions per second!.
+For bitcoin and ethereum to compete with more popular systems like visa and paypal, they need to seriously step up their game when it comes to **transaction times**.
+While paypal manages **193 transactions per second** and visa manages **1667 transactions per second**, Ethereum does only **20 transactions per second** while bitcoin manages a whopping **7 transactions per second!**
 The only way that these numbers can be improved is if they work on their scalability.

  <div align="center">